 (i) a detailed narrative specific to the PMA explaining:

-(I) how the boundaries of the PMA were determined with respect to census tracts chosen and factors for including or excluding certain census tracts in proximity to the Development;
+(I) How the boundaries of the PMA were determined with respect to census tracts chosen and factors for including or excluding certain census tracts in proximity to the Development;

-(II) whether a more logical market area within the PMA exists but is not definable by census tracts and how this subsection of the PMA supports the rationale for the defined PMA;
+(II) Whether a more logical market area within the PMA exists but is not definable by census tracts and how this subsection of the PMA supports the rationale for the defined PMA;

-(III) what are the specific attributes of the Development’s location within the PMA that would draw prospective tenants from other areas of the PMA to relocate to the Development;
+(III) What are the specific attributes of the Development’s location within the PMA that would draw prospective tenants from other areas of the PMA to relocate to the Development;

-(IV) what are the specific attributes, if known, of the Development itself that would draw prospective tenants currently residing in other areas of the PMA to relocate to the Development;
+(IV) What are the specific attributes, if known, of the Development itself that would draw prospective tenants currently residing in other areas of the PMA to relocate to the Development;

-(V) if the PMA crosses county lines, discuss the different income and rent limits in each county and how these differing amounts would affect the demand for the Development;
+(V) If the PMA crosses county lines, discuss the different income and rent limits in each county and how these differing amounts would affect the demand for the Development;

-(VI) for rural Developments, discuss the relative draw (services, jobs, medical facilities, recreation, schools, etc.) of the Development’s immediate local area (city or populous area if no city) in comparison to its neighboring local areas (cities, or populous areas if no cities), in and around the PMA.
+(VI) For rural Developments, discuss the relative draw (services, jobs, medical facilities, recreation, schools, etc.) of the Development’s immediate local area (city or populous area if no city) in comparison to its neighboring local areas (cities, or populous areas if no cities), in and around the PMA.
 A rural PMA should not include significantly larger more populous areas unless the analyst can provide substantiation and rationale that the tenants would migrate to the Development’s location from the larger cities;

-(VII) discuss and quantify current and planned single-family and non-residential construction (include permit data if available); and
+(VII) Discuss and quantify current and planned single-family and non-residential construction (include permit data if available); and

-(VIII) other housing issues in general, if pertinent;
+(VIII) Other housing issues in general, if pertinent;

 (ii) a complete demographic report for the defined PMA;